 - Loss of appetite.
 You may feel too sick, tired, or full to eat due to the toxin buildup caused by damaged kidneys.

 - Feet and ankle swelling.
 If your kidneys can’t eliminate excess fluid and salt from your system, you may experience swelling in some of your extremities.

 - Itchy skin.
 This is a sign that your blood may have an imbalance of nutrients and minerals.
 High blood levels of phosphorus can cause itchy skin.

 - Weakness and fatigue.
 When toxins build up in your blood, you may feel less energetic or excessively tired.
 CKD may cause anemia—when your blood does not have enough red blood cells—causing you to feel weak.

 - Eye puffiness.
 This is an early sign of CKD.
 Puffiness around your eyes can be caused by protein leaking into your urine.

 How the VA Rates Kidney Disease

-The VA rates kidney disease under 4115a, Ratings of the genitourinary system—dysfunctions and separates the criteria for this condition into the following five disability ratings:
+According to our disability lawyers, the VA rates kidney disease under 4115a, Ratings of the genitourinary system—dysfunctions and separates the criteria for this condition into the following five disability ratings: